 The top employment sectors are similar for each of the four counties according to 2000 U.S. Census Data, with manufacturing, education, health and social services, and retail trade employing the majority of the counties' labor forces.
-Charts 1.4 through 1.7 (refer to pages 1-21 to 1-23)

-show the breakdown of employment by sectors based on the 2000 U.S. Census Data for each county.
+Charts 1.4 through 1.7 show the breakdown employment by sectors based on the 2000 U.S. Census Data for each county.